Falmouth-Games-Academy/comp140-worksheetB/README.md

 Ultimate labyrinth brings the classic labyrinth game to your computer, allowing for multiple levels and challenges whilst still maintaining the classic controlls.

 ## Mechanics
-The game will play out just like the normal labyrinth board game.
+The game will play out just like the normal labyrinth game.
 Where the player has to follow the predefined path marked out with a black line to the end of the maze without falling victim to the unforgiving and treterous black holes which scatter their path.
 If the misfortune occurs of their ball falling down one of the holes, they have to start again from the start.

 There will be a time trial mode where each map will have a time to beat which has been set by the creator of the game.
 A hardcore mode will also be added where you only have one life (cannot fall down any holes) to get through as many levels as possible.